Field Job: Census Takers / Enumerators

-The Census Bureau is aiming to hire close to 500,000 enumerators nationally for the 2020 Census.
+The Census Bureau is aiming to hire close to 500,000 office and field staff nationally for the 2020 Census.
 The majority of those hires will be Census takers (also referred to as enumerators).
-In the state of California, that can mean as many as 60,000 people.
-In New York City, the Census Bureau needs to hire close to 13,000 enumerators.
+In the state of California, that can mean as many as 55,000 people.
+In New York City, the Census Bureau might need to hire close to 13,000 people.

-Census enumerators conduct the “non-response follow-up” portion of the census.
-They interview the residents of every household that has not responded via the online or paper forms to collect census information.
-Enumerators serve as the last line of defense for getting an accurate count, which is critical for federal funding and fair political representation.
-For Census 2020, the Bureau projects that enumerators may be responsible for recording up to 40% of the count.
+Census takers conduct the “non-response follow-up” portion of the Census.
+They interview the residents of every household that has not responded via the online or paper forms to collect Census information.
+Census takers serve as the last line of defense for getting an accurate count, which is critical for federal funding and fair political representation.
+In 2020, the Census Bureau projects that Census takers may be responsible for recording up to 40% of the count.

-Hiring local enumerators will be critical to ensuring a complete and accurate count, especially for hard-to-reach communities.
-Local candidates bring relevant language skills and cultural familiarity that allows them to access residents who might otherwise keep their doors closed to enumerators from outside the neighborhood.
+Hiring local field staff will be critical to ensuring a complete and accurate count, especially for hard-to-reach communities.
+Local candidates bring relevant language skills and cultural familiarity that allows them to access residents who might otherwise keep their doors closed to Census takers from outside the neighborhood.

 Job Qualifications & Duties

-Candidates must be U.S. citizens 18 years or older and be able to pass a federal background check.
+Candidates must be U.S. citizens 18 years or older by February 2020 and be able to pass a federal background check.
 Bilingual candidates are highly desired.
-Veterans may also be eligible for preferential hiring.
+Veterans may be eligible for preferential hiring.